michaellevy/Levy_CV/content.md

 2014
 :   **Michael Levy** and Jonathan Cumming.
 Development of soils and communities of plants and arbuscular mycorrhizal fungi on West Virginia surface mines.
 Environmental Management 54(5): 1153-1162.

-In revision
-:   Mark Lubell, **Michael Levy**, Aseem Prakash, and Matt Potoski.
-Clubs old and new: Social networks and participation in voluntary environmental programs.

-In review
+## Manuscripts in Review

+\phantom{2016}
+:	**Michael Levy** and Mark Lubell.
+Structural signatures of cooperation, innovation, and boundary spanning in agriculture knowledge networks.

+\phantom{2016}
 :	Marco Bastos, Carlo Piccardi, **Michael Levy**, Neil McRoberts, and Mark Lubell.
 Core-periphery or decentralized?
 How centralized networks emerge from sharing specialized agriculture information.

+## Manuscripts in Preparation

+\phantom{2016}
+:	**Michael Levy**, Mark Lubell, Philip Leifeld, and Skyler Cramner.
+Use and interpretation of geometrically weighted degree in exponential random graph models.

+\phantom{2016}
+:	**Michael Levy**, Patrick Bitterman, Kenny Wallen, Katie Lyon, Ellen Esch, and Michael Saha.
+Generation of an empircally based agent population for a coupled model of fire and homeowner behavior in the wildland-urban interface.

+\phantom{2016}
+:   Mark Lubell, **Michael Levy**, Aseem Prakash, and Matt Potoski.
+Clubs old and new: Social networks and participation in voluntary environmental programs.

 ## Policy and Outreach Publications